Theory and Ear Training

 Opera Workshop (120 minutes)

-The Opera Workshop is designed for high school students who are interested in musical theatre or opera performance.
+The Opera Workshop is designed for high school students who are interested in opera performance.
 The class works on performance and auditon techniques and presents a public performance at the end of the spring semester.
 Auditions are required.

 Piano Lab (45 minutes)